-The introduction of a new and very different style of Graphic Design course in Hanoi, possibly throughout Vietnam with much more focused on the designer as an intellectual and creative person, capable of working across a wide range of activities and therefore a more sought after commodity in the employment market.
+The course offers a very different style of teaching and learning, that is unique in Hanoi, possibly throughout Vietnam with much more focused on the designer as an intellectual and creative person, capable of working across a wide range of activities and therefore a more sought after commodity in the employment market.

 The course introduces the student to the professional role of the Graphic Designer.
 The fundamental focus being on the creative process of independent visual thinking and problem solving through the development of ideas.
 The programme provides a comprehensive experience in graphic design disciplines and their applications whilst ensuring a ‘real world’ context for potential employment in a range of opportunities, including: corporate identity, advertising, illustration and packaging.

 The unique nature of this course is its focus on the creation and development of ideas, appropriate to the needs of the problem identified.
 The student will be encouraged to use all types of traditional techniques, like drawing and crafting, before moving to the finishing processes involving computers and software programmes, where the emphasis will turn to quality of output.
 Whilst, of course, some training will be offered in software learning, the student will be expected to independently gain expertise.

 The prominence placed on the evolution of the student portfolio is a significant factor in the course, as the portfolio is the vehicle with which the designer demonstrates his/her abilities throughout their career.

 Year one will underpin the foremost practical experiences gained, including typography, packaging and design methods, with an historical and cultural context.

 Year two will build on the experiences gained and further broaden to include a more vocationally directed focus, in order to prepare the student for the world of appropriate employment.
 This will be delivered using both ‘live’ projects and work placement opportunity.